 Now you’re ready to enter your payment information and submit your order.
 You’ll be asked to confirm the place and time of your delivery as well as your contact information.
 Here, you can choose whether or not you’d like to receive text message updates about your order.

 In the “Order Summary” box, you’ll see your item subtotal, the delivery fee and a default 5% tip.
 You can click “Change Tip Amount” to adjust this total.
-Once you’ve verified that everything looks correct, enter your credit or debit card information in the “Payment Option” section and click “Submit Order.”
+Once you’ve verified that everything is correct, enter your credit or debit card information in the “Payment Option” section and click “Submit Order.”

 You can make changes to your order right up until your shopper begins working on your list.
 While shopping is in progress, you can still chat directly with your shopper if you need to.
 Just make sure you’ve signed up for text message alerts in order to do this.

-5. Be Available to Receive Your Order
+5. Be Available To Receive Your Order

-Lastly, be available to receive your order within the time frame you selected.
+Make sure you’re available to receive your order within the time frame you selected.
 If you opted to receive updates about your order, you’ll get a text when your shopper is en route to you.

 My order was delivered within an hour and a half after I placed and confirmed it.
 I was impressed with the quality of the food selected.
 The milk, fruit and meat were cold, and nothing stood out to me as something I wouldn’t have selected myself.